SoftUni-Internal/interactive-content/EN/00-Unit-Testing/04-Unit-Testing-Approaches.md

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/01.JS-Applications-Unit-Testing/EN/interactive-js-apps-unit-testing-20-test-driven-development-example-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Tests first approach means we write the tests before actual code.
+The Test First approach suggests that we write the tests before the actual code.

-We can keep the tests running, and that way, we will know does our code produces the expected result.
+We can keep rerunning the tests.
+This way we will always know whether our code produces the expected results or not.

 In Test-Driven Development we follow these steps:
 - Create a test list
 - Pick a test
-- Write a test
+- Compose it
 - Compile and fail
 - Write enough code to compile
 - Run a test and fail
-- Write code to past test
+- Write code to pass the test
 - Remove duplication

 [/slide]